WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 These are the major event timers that "tick" important ENLIGHTEN activities.

-Note that `QTimer`s call their "tick" function _on the GUI thread,_ meaning they can do what they want with Qt widgets.
-In contrast, `threading.Thread`s are not on the GUI thread, and can't change Qt objects.
-This gets a little weird in plugins. **We should consider changing all `threading.Thread`s to `QThreads`.**
+Note that `QTimers` call their "tick" function _on the GUI thread,_ meaning they can do what they want with Qt widgets.
+In contrast, `threading.Threads` are not on the GUI thread, and can't change Qt objects.
+This gets a little weird in plugins.

+**We should consider changing all `threading.Threads` to `QThreads`.**

 - `Controller.bus_timer` (~1Hz) - checks for newly-connected USB spectrometers,
   newly discovered BLE spectrometers, and unplugged (missing) spectrometers